Data Privacy for AI Projects: Minimizing PII Exposure Step by Step

 7. Step 4: Safe training and fine-tuning practices

-Training-time privacy is where AI projects diverge from traditional software.
-If you fine-tune, continually learn, or store long-term memory, you must treat the dataset as a regulated artifact with provenance, access controls, and clear deletion rules.
+If you fine-tune, continually learn, or store long-term memory, treat the dataset as a regulated artifact: provenance, access controls, versioning, and deletion rules.

 7.1 Decide whether you truly need fine-tuning